hmans/shader-composer/packages/shader-composer/README.md

 ### Where is the node editor?
 I was expecting a node editor!

 Shader Composer is a code-first library, and there is no intention for it to provide a graphical node-based editor.
 It is definitely possible to build one on top of it, though.
 Any takers? :D

+### Why are units called units and not nodes?

+Because I wanted this library to be a litte more unity.

 ## License